Save North Livermore Valley Newsletters

 Today, another environmentally-important valley, North Livermore Valley, is at risk to meet the utility needs of San Francisco.
 North Livermore Valley is a picturesque landscape consisting of native grasslands, pasturelands, creeks and open fields, surrounded by rolling hills and distant mountains.

 Intersect Power company seeks to construct the Aramis Solar Energy Generation and Storage facility on agricultural land and open space at the northern end of North Livermore Valley.
 Intersect Power is based in San Francisco and that is where most of the power from the Aramis plant will be sent.
-Seventy-five percent of the electricity generated by the Aramis plant will be transmitted and sold to utility users in San Francisco.
+Seventy-five percent of the electricity generated by the Aramis plant is under contract to consumers in San Francisco.
 The remaining amount will be sold in the East Bay.

-Alameda Supervisor Candidates Urge Moratorium on Solar Projects on Agricultural Land In Unincorporated County
+Alameda Supervisor Candidates Urge Moratorium on Utility-Scale Solar Projects on Agricultural Land

 October 6, 2020 – Chris O’Brien of Save North Livermore Valley announced today that Fremont Council member Vinnie Bacon and Dublin Mayor David Haubert have agreed to the following joint statement: